Kummerowia striata: Distribution and habitat

 Kummerowia striata is native to China, and Japan.
-The plant is invasive to North American, and it is distributed along the east coast from New York to Florida.
+The plant is invasive in North America, and it is distributed along the east coast from New York to Florida.
 It reaches as far west as New Mexico.
 It was first noticed in Charleston, Virginia in the 1840s.
 Kummerowia striata is most likely to be found in fields, woods, on the side of roads, or other areas where the ground may have been disturbed.
-It is uncommon to find a single Kummerowia striata, it is more likely to find a group of them.
+It is uncommon to find a single Kummerowia striata; it is more likely to find a group of them.
 Kummerowia striata will grow best in moist sandy soil with direct sunlight, but can still grow in other conditions.
 Kummerowia striata can grow in the 4.5–7.0 pH range, but thrives at 6.0–6.5.

 Uses

 Medical

 Kummerowia striata is used in traditional Chinese medicine as an anti-inflammatory.
 The plant promotes blood circulation, removes heat, and detoxes blood.
 It has been historically used to treat dysentery, sores, abscesses, and to stop diarrhea, among other ailments.
 The plant can also be used to treat fever, headache, vertigo, and loss of appetite.